SAP-samples/abap-platform-rap-workshops/rap5xx/Readme.md

 ## RAP500: Developing for Analytics with the SAP BTP ABAP Environment
 Find hands-on exercises on writing an Analytical Model based on the ABAP RESTful Programming Model in the folder [rap500](rap500).

+## RAP510: Developing for Analytics with the SAP BTP ABAP Environment (Booster)
+Find hands-on exercises on writing an Analytical Model based on the ABAP RESTful Programming Model in the folder [rap510](rap510).